system76/docs/_articles/switch-from-macos-to-popos.md

 ### [Pop!\_Shell](#pop-shell)

 Starting in version 20.04, Pop!\_OS now includes a tiling window-manager as a GNOME extension.
 The window manager is called pop-shell, and allows for window organization and keyboard navigation among windows and applications.

-You can read more about Pop!\_Shell here:
+More info about Pop!\_Shell here:

 [Pop!\_OS 20.04 Release Notes](https://support.system76.com/articles/Pop!_OS-20.04-LTS-Release-Notes/)